 The Mississippi Urban Research Center employees hold degrees on the bachelor’s through doctoral levels, as well as discipline-specific national certifications.
-Staff members also possess a wide range of expertise in numerous academic and technical areas and have career experiences in the educational, public, private and governmental sectors.
+Staff members also possess a wide range of expertises and career experiences in the public, private, governmental sectors and non-profit sectors.

 Phone: (601) 979-4204

 Dr. Melinda Todd., Associate Director for Research at the Mississippi Urban Research Center, holds a doctor of public health degree from Jackson State University’s School of Public Health.
 Her dissertation research addressed parents of children with autism and their access to support groups.
 Additionally, Dr. Todd holds a Master’s degree in public health with a concentration in health education and health promotion from JSU, and a bachelor’s degree in sociology from Mississippi College.
 Dr. Todd is a Master Level Certified Health Educator (MCHES®) and is a certified prevention manager (CPM).
 Dr. Todd has over 20 years of experience with grant writing and health education program development.
 Her current research interests include public and urban health issues, community health education, violence prevention, and mental health.

 Frederick O’Quinn presently serves as a Research Associate/Analyst at MURC.
 He earned a master’s degree in clinical mental health counseling from Jackson State University, and he holds a bachelor’s degree in educational psychology from Alcorn State University.
 He has over 20 years’ experience working in the fields of mental health and substance abuse treatment.
 His research focus at MURC is on mental health, and criminal justice related issues.
 He has been employed in his present capacity since August 2016.